grumpyman12601/bookshelf/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## ISSUE/S FOR DEVELOPER (S)
 ### Error #1
-The tab still shows up, but there is no way to fix this, unless I add a move button that moves it offscreen more to avoid latching to the half-page display option.
+The tab still shows up.
+There is no way to fix this unless I add a move button that moves it offscreen more to avoid latching to the half-page display option.
 This will not fix the problem but just make it less apparent.
-As far as I know unless you use firefox it's impossible to completely hide a tab.
+Unless you use firefox it's impossible to completely hide a tab.
+Even then, I see it as a security risk.